 pit: Grk. phrear from a root meaning 'fountain' with the idea of restless movement or agitation, 'an extended hole in the ground' (Danker).
 BAG defines as a a well purposely dug (cf. Gen 26:32), and here as a pit or shaft leading down into the depths of Hades.
 "Bottomless pit" would be literally translated "shaft of the abyss" (Marshall).
 Morris speculates that somewhere on earth is a great shaft through the crust and mantle, down to the core of the earth, all the way to the Pit itself.
 This shaft must be blocked or man would have discovered it.
 Following this same line of reasoning, an urban legend circulated in 1990 claiming that Russian scientists had discovered the shaft, lowered microphones into it and heard the screams of the damned (Rich Buhler, "Scientists Discover Hell in Siberia," Christianity Today, July 16, 1990, 28f).

 However, this story is entirely false because microphones would melt from the intense heat long before any recording could be made and there is no human technology that can "hear" what goes on in Hades.
 The Pit lies deep in the interior of the earth at its center and could be deemed bottomless because every direction would be a ceiling (Morris).
 The early Jewish work Sibylline Oracles says, "For he [God] the earth established, placing it round about Tartarus" (Book I, 10).
 Tartarus was a synonym for the Pit or Hades (2Pet 2:4).
 The Pit is a place where demonic beings are imprisoned (vv.
-2-11; 11:7; 17:8; 20:2-3; cf. Luke 8:31) and the place to which Yeshua descended after His death (Eph 4:9; cf. 1Pet 3:19).
+2-11; 11:7; 17:8; 20:2-3; cf. Luke 8:31).

 was given: Grk. didōmi, aor. pass., to give, often with the focus on generosity.
 In the LXX didōmi generally renders Heb. natan, SH-5414, to give, used in one of three settings (1) by men one to another; (2) by men to God; and (3) by God to men (DNTT 2:41). to him: Grk. autos, masc. pers. pron., dative case.
 Identification of the "star" is not completely certain.
 Gregg points out that historicist and preterist writers interpret the star as a human (174).
 Taking a straightforward approach there are three possibilities.
 First, the "star" could refers to a heavenly body, such as an asteroid, which impacts the earth (as in 8:10f) at the precise point needed to open the fissure described in the next verse.
 Such a collision may also be the first in a chain of ecological events that lead to the great cataclysmic earthquake of 16:18f.
 The pronoun autos is interpreted to be neuter, "it."
 The dative case can be used of things personified, but the dative is primarily the case of personal relations (DM 84).
 This interpretation also strains the meaning of "key" and the verb "given."